-Gastric sleeve revision surgery is a procedure to recalibrate or reshape a previous gastric sleeve surgery.
-The purpose of this recalibration is to enhance portion control by reducing the size of the stomach either focused on the existing anatomic concern.
-In gastric sleeve surgery, the size of the stomach is reduced by 70 to 80%.
+Gastric re-sleeve or recalibration is a procedure to recalibrate or reshape a previous sleeve surgery.
+The purpose of this recalibration is to enhance portion control by reducing the size of the stomach.
+In sleeve surgery, the size of the stomach is reduced by 70 to 80%.
 Sometimes, patients overstretch their stomach pouch, leading to poor portion control and other complications.
-Gastric re-sleeve will reduce the stomach pouch down to a more appropriate size.

 - Filip, S., Hutopila, I., & Copaescu, C. (2019).
 Re-sleeve Gastrectomy – An Efficient Revisional Bariatric Procedure – 3 Years Results.
 Chirurgia, 114(6), 809. https://doi.org/10.21614/chirurgia.114.6.809

 - Beckmann, J., Mehdorn, A.-S., Kersebaum, J.-N., von Schönfels, W., Taivankhuu, T., Laudes, M., Egberts, J.-H., & Becker, T. (2020).
 Pros and Cons of Robotic Revisional Bariatric Surgery.
 Visceral Medicine, 36(3), 238–245. https://doi.org/10.1159/000507742